CodemateLtd/packages/packages/google_maps_flutter/google_maps_flutter_web/README.md

 Now you should be able to use the Google Maps plugin normally.

-## Clustering support

-Modify the <head> tag of your web/index.html to load the [js-markerclusterer](https://github.com/googlemaps/js-markerclusterer#install) library, like so:
+If you are using clustering support, modify the <head> tag to load the [js-markerclusterer](https://github.com/googlemaps/js-markerclusterer#install) library, like so:

 ```html